chemprop/chemprop/README.md

    * To run this server in the background, add the `--daemon` flag.
    * Arguments including `init_db` and `demo` can be passed with this pattern: `'wsgi:build_app(init_db=True, demo=True)'`
    * Gunicorn documentation can be found [here](http://docs.gunicorn.org/en/stable/index.html).

+## Within Python

+For information on the use of Chemprop within a python script, refer to the [Within a python script](https://chemprop.readthedocs.io/en/latest/tutorial.html#within-a-python-script) section of the documentation.

 ## Data